SamanShafigh/go-db-models/README.md

 ## Structure

 Models (entities) are located in `model` folder and they only represent the structure of your model and also an interface for a model storer which handles the DB functionalities the model needs.
-In a model file we also define a model filter structure and some setter to set the filter which is used to filter the result.
+In a model file we also define a model filter structure and some setter to set a filter which can be used to filter the result.

 ```go
 package model